aiidateam/aiida-core/docs/source/reference/command_line.rst

       check-undesired-imports  Check that verdi does not import python modules it shouldn't. launch-add               Launch an ``ArithmeticAddCalculation``.
       rabbitmq                 Commands to interact with RabbitMQ.
-      revive                   Revive processes that seem stuck and are no longer reachable. run-sql                  Run a raw SQL command on the profile database (only... validate-plugins         Validate all plugins by checking they can be loaded.
+      run-sql                  Run a raw SQL command on the profile database (only... validate-plugins         Validate all plugins by checking they can be loaded.